top of page

 Cities in our ecoregion include Harrisburg, Carlisle, Chambersburg, Altoona and State College, PA to the north; Winchester, Front Royal and Harrisonburg, VA to the south; and many in between, from Hagerstown to Cumberland, MD, and Martinsburg, Charles Town and Romney, WV.

 We need productive bees that love to create surplus honey and brood.
 Otherwise, our sister company, Sleepy Creek Honey, would become an expensive beekeeping hobby.
-To that end, we go to our best honey-producing yards and select drone colonies and breeder queens from colonies with exceptional overwintering ability and strong spring build-up.
+To that end, we select breeder queens from colonies with exceptional overwintering ability and strong spring build-up.
 If a hive is unusually defensive, that queen does not make the grade.

 Hygienic